Online Coaching Overview

 Nutrition

-Nutrition is a key player in both fat loss and muscle building.
-It's extremely important that you eat according to your macros -- being fully aware of what and how much you are actually consuming.
+If tracking macros, it's important that you be aware of what and how much you are actually consuming.
 Tracking your macros in a free app such as MyFitnessPal is highly recommended.
 Furthermore, it is recommended that you purchase and use a food scale as they are more accurate in terms of measurement.
 Food scales can be found for less than $20 on Amazon or at your nearest Walmart, Target, etc.

 Warming Up & Stretching